 Beilstein Handbook of Organic Chemistry

-Silverman (Capen) Library Sci/Engr Book Collection QD 251 .B4 (Non-circulating)
+Lockwood Library Book Collection QD 251 .B4 (Non-circulating)

-Located on the 3rd floor of the Silverman Library, the Beilsteins Handbook of Organic Chemistry (Handbuch der Organischen Chemie), or simply Beilstein, is a multi-volume collection of published data and literature references on the properties, spectra, and preparation of organic compounds.
+Located in the Lockwood Book Collection on the 3rd floor of Lockwood Library, Beilstein Handbook of Organic Chemistry (Handbuch der Organischen Chemie), or simply Beilstein, is a multi-volume collection of published data and literature references on the properties, spectra, and preparation of organic compounds.
 Unlike most abstract and index resources, Beilstein is not an indexed listing of the abstracts of individual articles sequentially arranged on a page.
 Instead, the information on each compound from one or more decades of published literature is all drawn together in one place in the volume.
 The detailed summary with actual synthesis, property, and other information is so detailed that often one does not need to go back to the original article.
 The entire work is arranged hierarchically by chemical classes and subclasses.

-The print volumes are available in the Silverman Library Science & Engineering Information Center Book Collection (Call number: QD 251.B4).
+The print volumes are available in the Lockwood Library Book Collection Call number: QD 251.B4 for on-site use.
+They do not circulate.

-Up until 1960, Beilstein was published in German, then switching to English.
+Up until 1960, Beilstein was published in German and then switching to English.
 The print edition ceased publication after issuing volumes covering the chemical literature up through 1979 for heterocyclic compounds.
 Literature on acyclic and isocyclic compounds was covered only up through 1959.
-Literature references back to 1771 are indexed.
+Literature references back to 1771 are included in this compilation.

 Beilstein is used to locate information on organic compounds such as: